-The value of M for the other rockfish complex has been 0.07, which represents an approximation based on the knowledge of rockfish life history from other areas.
-The majority of the other rockfish biomass (minus SST) is from Dusky rockfish.
-The M for Dusky rockfish in the GOA is 0.09, and thus is currently the best estimate of M (Clausen and Heifetz 2002).
+The majority of the other rockfish biomass (minus SST) is from dusky rockfish.
+The M for dusky rockfish in the GOA is 0.09, and thus is currently the best estimate of M (Clausen and Heifetz 2002).
 For the 2007 assessment the authors recommend using M of 0.09 for the remaining group of Other rockfish biomass.